openhab/openhab-addons/bundles/org.openhab.io.openhabcloud/README.md

 #### Action Syntax

-The action syntax is a string containing the action type and the action payload seperated by a colon.
+The action syntax is a string containing the action type and the action payload separated by a colon.

 There are two types of actions available: